omrisk/spark-local-env/README.md

 * Once done, you can open [localhost:8080](http://localhost:8080/) to view the spark master UI.
 * You should see the following UI and a single worker node connected to it:
 ![SparkUI](imgs/spark-ui-initial.png "Spark UI")
-* We've also started a localstack instance running a local minio service which we'll use a s3 mock
+* We've also started a minio instance running a local minio service which we'll use a s3 mock
   * This local "s3" has a single bucket `word-count` with a few csv files that contain information regarding airlines and airports across the world.
   * You can read more about this open source project at [https://github.com/jpatokal/openflights](https://github.com/jpatokal/openflights)
   * You can browse this by opening [localhost:9000](localhost:9000)